mendix/docs/content/en/docs/developerportal/deploy/private-cloud/secret-store-credentials.md

 {{% alert color="info" %}}Using an external secret storage provides multiple benefits, such as rotating credentials from a single location, collecting audit logs and dynamically generating role-specific credentials.

 Using a secret storage incorrectly may reduce the security of your app.
 This document describes a simplified approach to setting up Vault and should not be used for production environments.
 Consult with your secrets store provider to ensure that it is set up securely for your production environment.
+{{% /alert %}}

+### 1.1 Supported Stores

+Mendix apps currently support the following secret stores:

+* AWS Secrets Manager
+* HashiCorp Vault

 Azure blob storage is not supported as secret storage for Azure.
-The Mx4Pc is currently compatible with HashiCorp Vault and AWS Secrets Manager.{{% /alert %}}

 ## 2 Configuring Your Environment